Klyrify guide

 Frequently Asked Questions

-Is Social Security included?
+For a United States plan, is Social Security included?
 Early retirees often exclude SS from their core FIRE number and treat it as a bonus.
 Stopping work at 40 reduces SS benefits significantly due to fewer high-earning years in the calculation.

 What if markets drop 40% right after I retire at 40?
 This is sequence of returns risk.
 Mitigation: keep 2-3 years of expenses in cash outside the portfolio, use a flexible withdrawal strategy (reduce spending in bad years), and use a 3% withdrawal rate which provides significant built-in buffer.